The Difference Between Medical Negligence And Medical Malpractice

 - Care management events are the most common never events and include medication errors, improper blood transfusions, artificial insemination of the wrong egg or sperm, and bedsores.

 - Environmental never events include patient harm from electric shocks, mix-ups in oxygen and gas lines, toxic chemical exposure, chemical burns from medical treatment, and injury from the improper use of bed restraints or bed rails.

 - Radiologic events refer to the rare occasion that a doctor, patient, or other medical professional brings metal into an MRI area.

 - Criminal events might be the most egregious of all malpractice and include the intentional harm or neglect of a patient.
 Examples include impersonating a doctor, abducting a patient, patient abuse, and assault and battery in a medical setting.

-Never events are referred to as such because they are not supposed to happen in a medical facility.
+Never events got their name as they are not supposed to happen in a medical facility.
 When they occur, chances are a medical provider made a serious mistake that entitles the patient to compensation.

 Never events happen more often than you might expect.
 One study estimates every hospital in the United States performs an improper surgery or procedure on a patient approximately once every five to ten years.
 Another study estimates that more than 4,000 surgical never events occur each year in hospitals across the United States.

 When to Take Action on a Medical Malpractice Claim